d2cy/total-recall-1/README.md

 # 🧠 Total Recall - Memory Vacation System 🧠

 Welcome to **Total Recall**, the premier provider of luxurious and totally real memory vacations!
 Why travel when you can just *think* you did?
 In this repo, you'll find everything you need to deploy your very own *Total Recall* Memory Vacation service.
-Spoiler: It's totally NOT the OWASP Juice Shop in disguise… or is it?
+Spoiler: It's totally NOT the Total Recall - Memory Vacations in disguise… or is it?
 You’ll never know once we’re done tweaking your memory. 😎

 ## 🚀 About